 Principle #1 – Don’t Confuse Investing With Donating to a Cause

-When considering investing in a company’s stock it’s vitally important to distinguish between evaluating the company vs. considering its valuation.
+When considering investing in a company’s stock it’s vitally important to distinguish between evaluating the company vs. considering the companies valuation.
 To evaluate a company means to consider its overall suitability as an investment and to otherwise determine whether you’re comfortable with it.
 In other words, I don’t ever recommend investing in a company if you have a problem with the kind of business they’re in, or the goods and services they produce.
 For example, if you think smoking is bad for society then by all means don’t invest in a cigarette company, no matter how well you might think the stock will perform.
 Having said that, once you’ve evaluated a company and determined that you don’t have any ethical or moral problems with its business, it’s then time to consider the valuation of the company, or how much it’s stock is actually worth in dollars.

 “Find Companies To Invest In That You Don’t Have Any Ethical or Moral Problems With It’s Business”

 This is an important concept, because people sometimes confuse investing with donating to a worthwhile cause.
 For example, if a company is pursuing green initiatives such as clean energy, there are certain people who will almost blindly pour money into it.
 Is that a wise or unwise use of money?
 It depends.
 If your intention is to “invest” in a clean energy company without a thorough analysis of its business prospects then you’re acting unwisely because remember, when investing, the question you’re asking is not whether a company can save the world, but whether they can bring their products to market and generate a pile of cash in the process.
-On the other hand, funding a clean energy company can be a good use of your money even though it may be years away from producing a commercially viable prototype if your primary intention is to help the environment and profit is an afterthought (or not a
+On the other hand, funding a clean energy company can be a good use of your money even though it may be years away from producing a commercially viable prototype if your primary intention is to help the environment and profit is an afterthought (or not a consideration at all).

 In summary, when looking for companies to invest in I think we would all like to invest in companies that both benefit society and would make us a lot of money in the process, but the reality is that such investment opportunities are few and far between.
 In other words, most companies aren’t out there saving the world, but they’re not destroying it either.
 Instead, they’re usually somewhere in between, trying to make as much money as they reasonably can by selling their products and services within the confines of the law and their business practices.
 For that reason, my recommendation is that if you intend to use your money to donate to a cause that will help society then by all means do so, but temper your expectations of getting anything (or even nothing) in return.
 On the other hand, if your intention is to invest in a company’s stock with the expectation of a solid financial return, make sure to keep your focus on the profit generating aspects of the company.